-The internet is filled with references of covering the backs of political signs with vaseline, and that it works well because it’s a substance with a disturbing texture.
+The internet is filled with references to covering the backs of political signs with vaseline and it works well because it’s a substance with a disturbing texture.
 Some people have gone as far as to suggest using fecal matter as a deterrent, but this is ill-advised.

 It Needs More Cowbell

 After losing four of their lawn signs to thieves, a Pennsylvania couple created their own sign out of 4’x8’ sheets of plywood.
 Two alarms were connected to a tripwire with another silent alarm triggered inside the house when someone walked onto the property.
 Not to be outdone, a surveillance camera was also installed to catch perpetrators red-handed.

 One Indiana resident connected a fishing line between his lawn signs and his front porch to keep them from being taken away.
 He went one step further by adding another thin green string along the ground to trip up thieves.
-The Indianapolis citizen claimed to be “2-and-0” with his clearly effective and (mostly) harmless method.
+The Indianapolis citizen claimed to be “2-and-0” with his effective and (mostly) harmless method.

 It Doesn’t Always Work the Way You Think…

 In Massachusetts, Arthur Gonsalves placed a black box reading “Danger” on one of his political signs and some colorful wires dangling from it.
 It seemed harmless enough…until local police treated the “booby trap” seriously, calling the state bomb squad in to investigate.

-While Mr. Gonsalves told the authorities that it was fashioned from his old stereo system’s equalizer, it probably wasn’t the best way to go about protecting his yard sign.
+While Mr. Gonsalves told the authorities that it was fashioned from his old stereo system’s equalizer, it probably wasn’t the best way to protect his yard sign.

 Simpler Ways to Prevent Yard Signs from Being Stolen

-If you’re handy and clever, we’re sure that you can create inventive ways to keep political signs from being stolen.
+If you’re handy and clever, we’re sure you can create inventive ways to keep political signs from being stolen.
 However, most of us could follow these straightforward rules: